 Downfalls of Unattended Tickets

-There is also a chance that this metric doesn't accurately reflect tickets that are truly due to cherry-picking.
-For example, an agent may be looking at historical tickets to gain context on a customer issue, and in this case, they wouldn't be submitting an update on the ticket but it would still be counted as an Unattended Ticket.
+Please keep in mind that whenever the agents are looking at historical tickets to gain context on a customer issue, and in this case, they wouldn't be submitting an update on the ticket but it would still be counted as an Unattended Ticket.
 Please be mindful, to get all the data when working with Unattended Tickets.
 For this reason, many people prefer to use the Unattended Unassigned Tickets metric since it counts only tickets which are not assigned to an agent.